 1. Please can you tell UK5G about your business.

-2. How important is digital connectivity for the work you do with the manufacturing sector?
+2. How important is digital connectivity for your business?

-5. How important do you think 5G is going to be for the manufacturing industry?
+5. How important do you think 5G is going to be for the transport and logistics sector?

 Transport and logistics have been changed by Covid-19 with an acceleration towards mass commoditisation.
 More of us are working from home, ordering online.
 Logistics is changing.
 The way people travel is changing with mobility as a service rather than all owning vehicles.
 But we are going to need the right digital infrastructure to enable this, whether we’re talking about autonomous vehicles in the sky or fleets of e-Scooters on the ground.
 5G is one of the tools that will be fundamental here.
 If you’re going to have a communication technology, it needs to be ubiquitous.